chdhatri/CarND-Advanced-Lane-Lines-P3/README.md

 ![png](./images/perspective.png)

+After applying calibration, thresholding, and a perspective transform to a road image, we get the binary image where the lane lines stand out clearly.

-The code for my perspective transform is titled "Perspective Transform" in cell 23.
+The code for my perspective transformed binary image is in cell 23.
 The openCV function unwarp() takes image,  source (src) and destination (dst) points as inputs.
-I chose to hardcode the source and destination points in the following manner
+I picked 4 points in the source image which will form a trapezoid that would represent a rectangle when looking down on the road from above.